facelessuser/Rummage/docs/src/markdown/usage.md

         There is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates required to properly check URLs.
 The details are actually documented here: https://bugs.python.org/issue28150#msg276516.

         To get access again to the default certificates is actually quite easy.
 Assuming that Python 3.6+ was installed using the macOS installer from Python.org, you just need to navigate to `/Applications/Python 3.6/Install Certificates.command` and double click the command.
 The script will use `pip` to install `certifi` and creates a symlink in the OpenSSL directory to `certifi`'s installed bundle location.
 If you are using something like macports, then you'll probably have to research to find out how to do the same thing.

+International Time
+:
+    Rummage displays file creation and modified time in the form `Jul 01, 2018, 03:00:00 AM`, but you can enable this option to display the times in international format: `2018-07-01 03:00:00`.

 ### Search